-Select recreation facilities may be reserved by private organizations or community groups.
-Any group desiring information can tentatively reserve online at City of Sierra Madre's Community Services Department Online Registration System.
-Reservations and permits can also be made at the Community Services Department and Hart Park House/Senior Center.
-All Sierra Madre parks are open to the public 6 am - 10 pm except Bailey Canyon, which is open from dawn to sunset.
+Select Sierra Madre parks can be reserved by private organizations or community groups.
+Any group can tentatively reserve online at the City of Sierra Madre's Community Services Department Online Registration system at www.cityofsierramadre.com/onlineregistration.
+Reservations can also be made at the Community Services Department and Hart Park House.
+All Sierra Madre parks are open to the public 6:00am – 10:00pm except Bailey Canyon, which is open from dawn to dusk.

-Picnic areas, hiking trails, native botanical area, handicap accessibility & parking, trail marker signage, fire ring, interpretive display, and outdoor restrooms.
+The Bailey Canyon Wilderness Park provides access to the Canyon View nature trail and Live Oak self-guided nature trail.
+From the Canyon View trail, hikers can access a small seasonal waterfall or Jones Peak.
+Park Amenities: Picnic areas, hiking trails, native botanical area, handicap accessibility & parking, trail marker signage, fire ring, interpretive display, grills and outdoor restrooms.

 Sierra Madre's first pocket park opened in April 2008.
-This passive recreation area includes picnic areas, stone benches, and California native plants.
-Park features include a sand play area, desert willow hut structure, and dry stream bed.
+The park features drought tolerant and native California plants.
+Park Amenities: sand play area, desert willow hut structure, stone benches, California native plants, and dry stream bed.

-The Mt.
-Wilson Trail Park features include: playground equipment, picnic tables, open grass areas, and the City's beloved turtle.
+Mount Wilson Trail Park, commonly known as “Turtle Park” by residents, is home to Lizzie’s Trail Inn and the Richardson House museums.
+Park Amneities: playground equipment, picnic tables, open grass areas, and the City's beloved turtle.

 A trail leading to Mt.
 Wilson Interpretive Observatory, the trail is the site of the second oldest trail race in California.
 Intermediate destinations are First Water and Orchard Camp.

-Community Recreation Center Office, Youth Activity Center (YAC), Aquatic Center, covered pavilion, picnic areas, playground, tennis courts, volleyball court, basketball court, Heasley Field, Dapper Field, Dog Parks, outdoor restrooms, and Sierra Madre Rose Float Barn.
+Sierra Vista Park is home to the Community Services Department, the Sierra Madre Aquatic Center, Heasley and Dapper fields and the large and small dog parks.
+The covered picnic area, east and west lawns are available for reservation.
+Park Amenities: Community Recreation Center Office, Youth Activity Center (YAC), Aquatic Center, covered pavilion picnic areas, playground, tennis courts, volleyball court, basketball court, Heasley Field, Dapper Field, Dog Parks, outdoor restrooms, and Sierra Madre Rose Float Barn.